 One of the compelling reasons for hiring a campervan is to avoid spending money on accommodation.
 There are many public places which allow campers to park up for a night and stay free of charge.
 This is called freedom camping and these sites range from dirt parking lots to well-equipped set-ups with showers and toilets (rare).
-In New Zealand, freedom camping options are plentiful but now require that you have a self-contained vehicle to take advantage of them.
-Non self-contained vehicles are prohibited and may receive a fine if parked in such a spot.
+In New Zealand, freedom camping options are plentiful but many require that you have a self-contained vehicle to take advantage of them.
+Non self-contained vehicles are often prohibited and may receive a fine if parked in such a spot.

 Freedom camping rules, and regulations surrounding self-contained units vary country to country so it is best to research this before booking.

 For non self-contained campervans, parking at a campground is usually the best option.
 Low-cost sites provide toilets at a baseline minimum, while the often pricier holiday parks offer showers, lounge areas, outdoor picnic space, and more.
 Here you can choose between non-powered sites and powered sites.

 Non-powered sites are camping areas where you can park up and use the shared facilities of the campground.

 Powered sites are camping areas where you can park up and plug into the campground’s supply of electricity.
 Motorhomes need to be plugged in regularly (every 2-3 days) to charge up the battery which powers the vehicle’s amenities.

 We recommend that self-contained vehicles switch between freedom camping and paid camping to charge up the amenities and use the dump station to empty greywater every couple of days.

 Amenities in your campervan

 If you prefer your own shower, toilet, dining area, kitchen, storage and plenty of space to relax in, a self-contained unit will be the better choice.
 Find features such as mini-fridges, hot water, ovens, microwaves, awnings and more.